|

 within the U.S. Government, and 2) gain amnesty for witnesses involved in classified UFO

 activities, so they could tell their stories without fear of reprisal.
+On December 13, 1993 Dr. Greer met with the

 principal advisor to the President for Intelligence matters related to national